Amir-Benyahia/Software-Engenering-Project/README.md

 Positional arguments note:
 - `compressor` and `array` are both optional positionals.
 If you pass a single positional argument, it will be interpreted as `compressor`.
-- To provide an array, pass the compressor first, then the array; or use `-` to read the array from STDIN.
+- To provide an array, pass the compressor first, then the array or use `-` to read the array from STDIN.

 Examples: